-In keeping with the Mission, Vision, and Values of the Niagara Catholic District School Board (the "Board"), the Board is committed to providing a safe working environment in which all employees are treated with consideration, dignity, respect, and equity in accordance with the gospel values of Jesus Christ.
+In keeping with the Mission, Vision, and Values of the Niagara Catholic District School Board (the "Board"), the Board is committed to providing a safe working environment in which all employees are treated with consideration, dignity, respect, and equity in accordance with the Gospel values of Jesus Christ.

-The Board will not tolerate any form of discrimination or harassment in any workplace of the Board.
-This policy applies to all employees and is intended to address workplace harassment from all sources, including employers, supervisors, workers and members of the public.
+The Niagara Catholic District School Board will not tolerate discrimination or harassment, including sexual and ethnocultural harassment in any workplace of the Board.
+For clarity, workplace harassment can come from a variety of sources in the workplace, including but not limited to employees, supervisors, workers and members of the public.
+This Policy applies to all workers and is intended to address workplace harassment from all sources, including employers, supervisors, workers and members of the public.

-The Board recognizes Workplace Harassment as;

-Engaging in a course of vexatious comments or conduct against a worker in a workplace that is known or ought reasonably to be known as unwelcome, including but not limited to:
+Niagara Catholic District School Board recognizes Workplace Harassment as; engaging in a course of vexatious comments or conduct against a worker in a workplace that is known or ought reasonably to be known as unwelcome, including but not limited to:

-- Spreading rumours, gossip and innuendo; - Offensive or intimidating comments or jokes; - Bullying or aggressive behavior; - Social isolation, ostracizing or ignoring a worker; - Deliberately undermining someone or stopping that person from completing his or her work; - Belittling a worker about their work, achievements or hobbies; - Assigning demeaning or insulting work; - Displaying or circulating offensive pictures or materials; - Inappropriate staring, spying and stalking; - Sabotaging or tampering with a worker's work, equipment or belongings; - Workplace sexual harassment; and - Isolating or insulting a worker because of gender identity
+- Spreading rumours, gossip and innuendo; - Offensive or intimidating comments or jokes; - Bullying or aggressive behavior; - Social isolation, ostracizing or ignoring a worker; - Deliberately undermining someone or stopping that person form completing his or her work; - Belittling a worker about their work, achievements or hobbies; - Assigning demeaning or insulting work; - Displaying or circulating offensive pictures or materials; - Inappropriate staring, spying and stalking; - Sabotaging or tampering with a worker's work, equipment or belongings; - Workplace sexual harassment; and - Isolating or insulting a worker because of gender identity

-A reasonable action taken by an employer or supervisor relating to the management and direction of employees or the workplace is not workplace harassment.
+A reasonable action taken by an employer or supervisor relating to the management and direction of workers or the workplace is not workplace harassment.